FedCod: An Efficient Communication Protocol for Cross-Silo Federated Learning with Coding: Evaluation

 \subsubsection{Effectiveness of Coding Strategies}

 First, we show that Hierarchical FL (HierFL)~\cite{wang2021resource} is not suitable for the geo-distributed cross-silo FL scenario.
-We group silos based on their geographical location and communication status, and perform hierarchical aggregation within the group.
-The fastest communication speed with the server in each group serves as the center of the hierarchical aggregation.
-For example, in the global topology, the silos are divided into three groups, North America, Asia and Europe.
-The centers of the hierarchical aggregation are \texttt{us-east-2}, \texttt{ap-northeast-1} and \texttt{eu-central-1}.
+We group data silos based on their geographical location and communication status and perform hierarchical aggregation within the group.
+In each group, the data silo with the fastest communication speed to the server is selected as the center for hierarchical aggregation.
+For example, in the global topology, the silos are divided into three groups, North America, Asia, and Europe.
+The centers of hierarchical aggregation are \texttt{us-east-2}, \texttt{ap-northeast-1} and \texttt{eu-central-1}.
 Figure~\ref{fig:com-time} shows that HierFL is even worse than the baseline.
 With the more detailed composition of communication time per client in Figure~\ref{fig:split-time}, we can see that the communication time between clients within each group is non-negligible.
 As a result, forwarding most clients' data through the hierarchical aggregation center is less efficient than communicating directly with the server.

 To demonstrate the effectiveness of each component of our \sys, we apply our designed coding strategies separately to the download and upload phases, and finally in combination, within the global topology.
-The adaptive redundancy algorithm of \sys is discussed in Section~\ref{sec:traffic-dynamic}; for now, we use static redundancy (with default redundancy 100\%) for \sys.
+The adaptive redundancy algorithm of \sys is discussed in Section~\ref{sec:traffic-dynamic}; for now, we use static redundancy (with default redundancy 100\%).

 Figure~\ref{fig:com-time-aws} shows that applying existing network coding in the download phase (D1-NC) does not significantly reduce the average download time, but it does reduce the average waiting time by about 33\%.
 According to Figure~\ref{fig:split-time}, D1-NC makes the end of each client download phase closer.
-As the analysis in \S\ref{sec:forwarding} shows, only the forwarding with the encoded blocks from the server is always valid, and the forwarding with the encoded blocks from other clients sometimes wastes the bandwidth.
+As the analysis in Section~\ref{sec:forwarding} shows, only the forwarding with the encoded blocks from the server is always valid, and the forwarding with the encoded blocks from other clients sometimes wastes the bandwidth.
+We randomly select a communication round and count the validity of the encoded blocks received by each client.
+Figure~\ref{fig:invalid-nc} shows that up to 20\% of the encoded blocks received by the client are invalid, which not only wastes traffic but also delays the transmission of other valid encoded blocks.
+The benefits brought by coding and forwarding are offset by this invalid data transmission.
 Therefore, the average download time of D1-NC is quite close to the baseline time.

 When using our coding strategy in the download phase (D2-C), the client's forwarding efficiently uses the idle bandwidth through the client-to-client communication.
 The average download time is reduced by 60\% and the average waiting time is reduced by 33\% compared to the baseline.
 According to Figure~\ref{fig:split-time}, the download speeds of all clients have benefited from coding and the effective forwarding, especially the slower clients such as C5.
 In addition, Table~\ref{table:traffic} shows that server egress traffic is saved by 41\% (D1-NC) and 67\% (D2-C), respectively.
 Due to the coding mechanism, the data sent by the server is not duplicated, and the clients have more chances to get the global model partitions from their neighbors.
 Since each time forwarding is effective for D2-C, there are significant egress traffic savings in D2-C compared to D1-NC.